Campus Improvement Plan

 Title I:

 Strategy 2: Teachers will provide tutorials after school for students not showing progress and needing extra support.
-Tutorials will also be used to meet new HB 1416.
+Tutorials and "Lion Time" during advisory will also be used to meet HB 1416 requirements.

 Strategy's Expected Result/Impact: Less students attending summer school More students meeting grade level expectations and requirements.